binbashar/le-ref-architecture-doc/docs/try-leverage/security-and-shared-accounts.md

-# Orchestrate the Security and Shared accounts
+# Configure the Security and Shared accounts
+Just a couple more accounts to get ready.
+Let's go!

 ## Deploy the Security account's layers
 The next account to orchestrate is the **security** account.